ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-modifier.md

 ### Typechecking Modifier Calls

-Before we continue, one thing we can do to add some more type checking is to link the ability to the modifier.
-Instead of relying on a string for the naming of the modifier, we'll instead link the class name.
+Before we continue, one thing we must do is link the ability to the modifier, which makes sure the modifier is registered.
+In addition, rather than relying on a string for the naming of the modifier, we'll link the class name.

-To do so, we simply remove the quotation marks around the modifier name, then add `.name` to it.
+To do so, simply remove the quotation marks around the modifier name, then add `.name` to it.
 See below the code before and after linking the class:

 <MultiCodeBlock titles="Before|After">